-We now offer a one-on-one program of yoga for the management of clients with Post Traumatic Stress Disorders (PTSD), including trauma ascribed to warfare, spousal abuse, sexual abuse, automobile accidents, or natural disasters.
-This form of yoga is an evidence-based, adjunctive clinical treatment for complex trauma or traditional treatment-resistant PTSD.
+We now offer a one-on-one program of yoga for the management of clients with Post Traumatic Stress Disorders (PTSD) and Complex Traumatic Stress Disorders (C-PTSD).
+These include trauma ascribed to warfare experiences, spousal abuse, sexual abuse, automobile accidents, or natural disasters.

 The program is derived from the work of David Emerson E-RYT and Bessell van der Kolk, MD at the Trauma Center at JRI, as well as the Mindfulness-Based Stress Reduction program developed by Jon Kabat-Zinn, Ph.D., at the Center for Mindfulness at the University of Massachusetts Medical School, where Dr. Casellas trained in Mindfulness in Medicine.